Clever, loyal and goofy – this is exactly what we get with the Bernedoodle.

-Toy-sized, miniature, or standard sized – this is an excellent all round family member!
+Toy-sized, miniature, or standard sized – this is an excellent all-around family member!

 The Bernedoodle is a perfect addition to any family home because they are adaptable, loving and sensitive.
 They thrive in a busy home with patient and gentle owners.

-Goofy and clever, early and continued training and socialization is essential.
+Goofy and clever, early and continued training and socialization are essential.